US STOCKS-S&P 500, Dow drop from record levels as coronavirus cases spike

 * Walgreen, CVS hammered by Amazon’s online pharmacy foray

-The Nasdaq’s losses were limited by a 12% jump in Tesla Inc’s shares in anticipation of a $51 billion trade by index funds adjusting their holdings when the electric-car maker will be added to the benchmark S&P 500 in December.
+The Nasdaq’s losses were limited by a 7.6% jump in Tesla Inc’s shares on news the electric-car maker would join the benchmark S&P 500 in December.

 New Jersey, California and Iowa imposed fresh restrictions as the pandemic reached its most perilous point yet in the United States, threatening to worsen as the colder weather sets in.